 One of the least stressful jobs that people can take is becoming a data entry specialist.
 Data entry specialists take information from one location and put it into an organized computer database.

-The work can be a bit tedious and monotonous, but it’s extremely rewarding once it’s completed.
+The work can be a bit tedious and monotonous, but it can be an extremely rewarding job once it’s completed.
 On top of that, data entry specialists work alone and in low-stress, quiet rooms.

 You usually don’t need any kind of college degree to get started as a data entry specialist.
 As long as you have a high school diploma, you can start out earning $34,000 a year, with an even higher salary for those who’ve earned a bachelor’s degree or some kind of specialized certification.